-Grades for this course will be determined by considering four weighted components: movie logs, discussion participation, two writing assignments, and a final exam.
+Grades for this course will be determined based on performance on movie logs, discussion participation, two writing assignments, and a final exam.

 - Discussion Section Participation = 10%